gnuradio/hugo-website/content/grcon/grcon20/about.md

 Every year, vendors, students, and hobbyists show off some of their latest developments in the poster area.
 Meet the developers and researchers creating next-generation Software Radio technologies.

-## Social Events

-We are proud to continue GRCon’s tradition of high-quality social events, which provide an opportunity to network & get to know others in the community.
-Turnout at GRCon socials is very high year after year, and we look forward to once again offering a fun and unique experience.
-We'll publish more information on the planned social events as they are confirmed!

 ## Special Interest Focus Groups